Updated

 • Scheduling, recycling, and multi-platform cross-posting: Hypefury.
 The most mature implementation in the category with the broadest platform coverage.

 • Inspiration retrieval and viral-library access: Tweet Hunter.
-The most comprehensive viral-tweet library in the category at 12 million indexed tweets.
+The most comprehensive viral-tweet library in the category, at roughly 2 to 3 million-plus indexed tweets.

 • Thread composition UX and minimalist publishing: Typefully.
 The best interface design in the category for the writers who prioritize UX.